ahmayun/naturalfuzz/README.md

-# Artificat: NaturalFuzz: Natural Input Generation for Big Data Analytics
+# Artifact: NaturalFuzz: Natural Input Generation for Big Data Analytics
 ## 1. Pre-requisites
 This manual assumes `docker` is installed and set up properly on your device.\
 These instructions have been tested with the following configurations: